Jolly LLB (film series): Jolly LLB (2013)

-With the help of his brother-in-law Pratap (Manoj Pahwa), he collects the video footage of the Land Cruiser involved in the accident and presents it to the court.
-Though Rajpal counters him that the Land Cruiser was driven by the driver of Dewan family, Jolly refutes his statement by submitting the necessary evidence.
-Judge Tripathi orders the Police to provide a bodyguard for Jolly after he was manhandled by alleged assistants of Rajpal.
 Jolly learns that a survivor of the accident stays in Gorakhpur and decides to leave for Gorakhpur.
 SI Rathi tries to sabotage Jolly's investigation, but is rescued by his bodyguard.
 He identifies one Sadakanth Mishra as the survivor in Gorakhpur and brings him to Delhi.
 Jolly prosecutes SI Rathi and finds that he has botched up the investigation by declaring Sadakanth Mishra as dead and snatching his hard-earned money to stop him from killing Mishra.
 Mishra also identifies Rahul Dewan as the one who drove the Land Cruiser.
 After conclusion of arguments and counter-arguments between Rajpal and Jolly, Judge Tripathi directs Delhi Police to suspend SI Rathi and initiate a criminal inquiry against him and also declares Rahul Dewan as guilty of the crime and sentences him to seven years in jail under Section 304 of the Indian Penal Code.
 The film ends with Jolly celebrating with his team while Rajpal is crestfallen as he suffers defeat after a long time.